You need to make a SORN (Statutory Off Road Notification) when you take a vehicle ‘off the road’ and you want to stop taxing and insuring it.

-- your vehicle isn’t insured (even for a short time, eg there’s a delay renewing your policy)
+- your vehicle isn’t insured (even for a short time, for example because there’s a delay renewing your policy)

 - you want to break a vehicle down for parts before you scrap it

-- you buy a vehicle and want to keep it off the road (you can’t transfer a SORN from the previous keeper)
+- you buy or receive a vehicle and want to keep it off the road (you can’t transfer a SORN from the previous keeper)